Erly/storm_course/docs/manual.md

 ![image](./images/topology.png)

 #### Spout
-The spouts are the sources of tuples of a topology.
+The spouts are the sources of tuples in a topology.
 It can read from a queue, an API, or just produce a stream of random stuff.
 A topology needs to have at least 1 spout but can have up to n.

 #### Bolt
 The bolts subscribe to any number of streams and receive tuples from them, do some processing and optionally they can emit tuples to other streams.
+The bolts are responsible for declaring their output streams and the tuples that are sent on them.

+#### Task
+A task is basically an instance of a spout/bolt.
+More than one task can run in a single thread but a task can't be executed in more than one thread.
+We'll be explain tasks, threads and processes in more detail on the [Parallelism](#parallelism) chapter.

 #### Stream
-The streams are composed of tuples and connect bolts with each other and with spouts.
+The streams are composed of tuples and connect bolts (its tasks actually) with each other and with spouts.
+Streams have names to be able to differentiate the different output streams of a bolt, if no name is supplied when defining it, it will have **default** as its name.

+##### Stream grouping
+Stream grouping tells storm how to send tuples between tasks of different bolts.
+Without stream groupings Storm wouldn't be able to know what task of a bolt should receive the tuples emitted by the tasks of another bolt.
+There is a **ShuffleGrouping** that can be used when we don't care which tasks receives a tuple, but sometimes we want to group the tuples by a certain field so they get sent to the same task or send a tuple to all the possible tasks and not just to one.

+#### Tuple
+Tuples are the objects used by storm to pass information between bolts (and from the spouts).
+A tuple is a named list of values (more or less like a Map) and this values can be of any type.
+Storm supports all the primitive types, string and byte arrays natively and you can pass any other type as long as you implement a serializer for that type.

 ---
 <b id="pacemaker"><sup>1</sup></b>: Starting with Storm 1.0 a pacemaker service can be run to process heartbeats from workers to avoid zookeeper from becoming a bottleneck when the storm cluster is scaled too much [↩](#a1)